gofirst2220/AwesomeBot/README.md

  - `author`: tag for the sender
  - `setTimeout`, `JSON`, `Math`, `isNaN`, `Date`, `Array`, `Number`
  - `send`: write final output to this

+Note: For timer extensions, you will not be given an `author` or `message`, and `channels` and `interval` are required in your extension JSON file.

 Outside of this sandbox, the extension cannot use other Node modules or methods.
 If a message is identified as an extension target, `send` must have a value within 1.5 seconds or the bot will not repond to the command/keyword.
 You are also responsible for validiing the message if you are using a command to ensure that it contains the proper parameters.
 When sending the JSON file to the bot, it will run several tests to verify its integrity and validity.
 If it is acceptable, you can remove it at any time in the admin console.